26 Book Series for 6th Graders (11 Year Olds)

 Stranded by Jeff Probst and Chris Tebbetts

 Honestly, I was totally surprised that I liked this book.
-It’s a great adventure with real-to-life conflict between new step-siblings who are on a sailboat trip with their uncle.
+It’s a great adventure with real-life conflict between new step-siblings who are on a sailboat trip with their uncle.
 A storm sinks their ship and they barely make it to a deserted island.
 They’ll have to work together to survive.
 And hope their parents can find them.
 The books are great fast-paced reading for anyone who loves action and adventure.

 A Whole Nother Story by Cuthbert Soup